jpweytjens/johannesweytjens.be/blog/index.md

 ---
 layout: blog
 title: Blog
-description: A collection of blog posts covering design and development across all mediums
+description: A collection of posts about python, machine learning, (labour) economics and PhD life.
 ---

-<p>A collection of blog posts covering design and development across all mediums.</p>